charcoalphp/charcoal/README.md

 ## Ensuring a type of object

-Ensuring a type of object can be done by setting the `base_class`, either forced in a class:
+Ensuring a type of object can be done by setting the `baseClass`, either forced in a class:

 ```php
 class MyFactory extends AbstractFactory